possen/fothello/README.md

 -----------
 * The game model is in one file, when getting started on a project I find it is easier to deal with just one file then break out later.
-* Basic UI and images (need an artist)

-As I said this is just the beginnings of the app and it constitues about 10 hours of work right now.

 To Do
 -----